 The Board of Statutory Auditors performs the activities assigned to it by Italian rules.
+In addition, in accordance with the provisions of the Corporate Governance Code, it monitors the effectiveness of the ICRMS and receives the information necessary for the performance of its duties.
 For detailed information on the activities performed, please refer to the report to the Shareholders' Meeting prepared pursuant to article 153 of the CLF.

 The Statutory Auditors take part in meetings with the management, aimed at providing the members of the Board of Directors with knowledge of the business sector in which the company operates, of the company's safeguards and dynamics and of their evolution.
 Furthermore, It is company practice to facilitate participation in external training initiatives by the members of its collective bodies.

 The Board of Statutory Auditors (whose members report any interests in relation to the matters under discussion) has access to the company information and functions and all its members can take part in the meetings of the Board Committees.
-The Company provides the control body with secretarial support for the organization of meetings and for keeping the books of meeting, the ability to request the control functions directly reporting to the Board of Directors to perform specific audits and access to external consultants chosen at the discretion of the body, with no predetermined amount limits.
+The Company provides the control body with secretarial support for the organization of meetings and for keeping the books of meeting, the ability to request the control functions directly reporting to the Board of Directors to perform specific audits and access to external consultants chosen at the discretion of the body.